opsmill/infrahub-demo-dc-fabric/README.md

 ```

 - Have Infrahub running on your computer, you can run `docker-compose up -d` or use `.devcontainer/onCreateCommand.sh`
+- Have the base schema loaded, you can run `docker compose run infrahub-git infrahubctl schema load /source/models/infrastructure_base.yml` or use `.devcontainer/postCreateCommand.sh`

 ## Installation Steps